ashfurrow/blog/source/blog/2017-02-24-comparative-asynchronous-programming.html.markdown

 }
 ```

-TODO: Explain code.
+Here we have a `logIn(with:)` function that takes a completion handler as its last parameter, and that handler gets executed when the login succeeds or fails.

-Hard to stack a callback within a callback.
+The thing is, it's hard to stack a callback within a callback.
 Actually, it’s easy, but that’s the problem.
-Hard to debug / messy stack traces.
+Soon, you have callbacks within callbacks within callbacks, which are hard to debug and produce messy stack traces.

 ```swift
 getCredentialsFromUser() { credentials in